pedroosodrac/Paper-to-Code/README.md

 <h2> Project Structure <h4>

-The Paper to Code repository showcases two pivotal folders:
+This repository has two folders that show different applications of this project:

-'cyclical-learning-rates': This directory highlights the application of the "Cyclical Learning Rates" approach to a TensorFlow-based machine learning model targeting the MNIST dataset.
+[cyclical-learning-rates](cyclical-learning-rates): Within this folder, the "Cyclical Learning Rates" approach is applied to a TensorFlow-based model trained on the MNIST dataset.

-'layer-normalization': Within this folder, the "Layer Normalization" approach is applied to a similar TensorFlow-based model trained on the MNIST dataset.
+[layer-normalization](layer-normalization): Within this folder, the "Layer Normalization" approach is applied to a similar TensorFlow-based model trained on the MNIST dataset.

 Both folders contain files called 'mnist_code.py', which have the complete code to load the MNIST dataset and train a small model.
 Notably, these two codes differ slightly, a strategic decision to expedite the incorporation of the respective approaches.

 <h2> Getting Started <h4>

-To integrate a paper approach into your python project, follow these steps:
+To integrate a paper approach into your python project, use the following codebase:

-Supply your OpenAI API key;

-Provide the URL of the relevant research paper;

-Specify the target Python file;

-Just wait for the file to be generated.
+    import openai
+    import paper_to_code as ptc

+    # Add your openai key
+    openai.api_key = ""

+    # Add URL to target paper
+    pdf_url = ""

+    # Add original file directory
+    target_file = ""

+    # Add final file name
+    final_name = ""

+    # Call the function to generate and save the updated code
+    ptc.generate_updated_code(pdf_url, target_file, final_name)

 Note: AI understanding is reinforced by well-documented code, facilitating effective decision-making during onboarding.
 Not only that, it is important to note that this project uses articles that propose simple concepts, as complex mathematical content or computer vision-oriented content can be difficult for AI to understand.

 <h2> GPT Model Insights <h4>

 Both GPT-3.5 and GPT-4 produce similar results, but GPT-3.5 is the more cost-effective choice.
 Each generated code costs less than a quarter of a dollar and is produced in less than 4 minutes.
-To save money, a free alternative would be to use the prompts from the paper_to_code.py file in ChatGPT.
+To save money, a free alternative would be to use the prompts from the [paper_to_code.py](paper_to_code.py) file in ChatGPT.
 However, this method requires manual intervention and is not automatic.

 <h2> Error Considerations <h4>